Rutvik7713/python_calculator/readme.md

 * Create a display bar at top for showing the entered digits in a calculator.
 * Now using tuples, define position of each and every button in the calculator layout.
 * Construct the grid layout of buttons perfectly.

+### 3. main.py
+* In this file we are going to import controller from controller.py file, model from evaluateExpression.
+* first defining the main function.